SyedJunaidImran/TrafficVision-AI/README.md

 ## 📄 License

-This project is developed for educational and academic purposes.
+This project has been developed for educational and academic purposes.

 ---

+## ⭐ Support

-## ⭐ If you found this project useful, consider giving it a Star!
+If you found this project helpful or interesting, please consider giving it a ⭐ on GitHub.

+It helps others discover the project and motivates further improvements.

+---

+## 🚀 TrafficVision AI

+**Detect • Track • Count • Analyze • Report**